 What words do I hear more frequently from our clients then almost anything else?
 "We want lots of candid photos!"
 Of course they do so how do we accomplish this?
 To be honest, San Francisco City Hall weddings do not possess as many candid moments as a regular full scale Saturday wedding.
 Many of the events present at a typical wedding do not occur at city hall.
 For example, there is no first dance and usually no Cake Cutting.
 Providing the newlyweds with activities is really how you create documentary wedding photography.
-Does this mean we can't get candids at city hall?
+Does this mean we can't get candid images at SF city hall?
 Certainly not!
 We just need to try a little harder and create some of the moments and see what transpires.
 Listed below are some of our best ideas to provide our city hall newlyweds with some nice candid images to treasure for a lifetime.
 I have also included the moments that do NOT need to be created, but just occur anyway over the course of the city hall wedding session.